bornedj/zero2Prod/README.md

 # Welcome to my newsletter API

+After the completion of this API I will be integrating the project into my portfolio site which will be located at bornedj.me.
+The API and portfolio will allow me to share several of the projects I've been in the past few years as well as reach out to whomever is interested through a recurring newsletter.

 ## This API was built with the guidance of Luca Palmieri's [Zero to Production In Rust](https://www.zero2prod.com/)

 ## Technologies